andersrosen/dbpp/README.md

 The purpose of dbpp is to provide an easy-to-use interface to SQL databases.
 It is currently under development and the interface is not stable.
-So far sqlite3 is the only supported database backend.
+So far sqlite3 is the only supported database.

 ## Build status
 [![Ubuntu Actions Status](https://github.com/andersrosen/dbpp/workflows/Ubuntu/badge.svg)](https://github.com/andersrosen/dbpp/actions?query=workflow%3AUbuntu)